hagenhaus/hagenhaus-com/en/hhdatalist/v0.0.2/options/confirm/index.md

 });
 ```

-Before performing certain actions like deleting a record, HHDataList invokes this function to enable the website to ask the user to confirm the action.
-HHDataList passes action-specific arguments to the function.
 For example, before deleting a record for a baseball player named *Casey Jones*, HHDataList might pass the following arguments to the function:

 |Parameter|Argument|
 |-|-|